stumpc5/chess960/README.md

 * the average time and number of moves per game, and
 * the most common openings and their variants.

-For classical chess with SF16, we identify the following most common opening among the 50.000 games:
+For **classical chess with SF17.1**, we identify the following most common opening among the 50.000 games:

 | Opening   | Likeliness | Next moves | Likeliness | White wins      | Draw           | Black wins      | Average points for White |
 |-----------|------------|------------|:----------:|:---------------:|:--------------:|:---------------:|:------------------------:|